Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Preprocessing and Postprocessing

 \subsubsection{Color Correction}

-As a final step in the post-processing phase, a color correction technique is applied to minimize any color discrepancies between the generated faces and their corresponding source images.
-This technique helps to enhance the overall visual coherence of the final result.
+The final step of the post-processing phase involves applying a color correction technique to reduce color discrepancies between the generated faces and their corresponding source images.
+This technique is essential for enhancing the overall visual coherence of the final result.

-The color correction process utilizes the Lab color space to align the color statistics of two images.
-This process involves several steps, beginning with the conversion of the images to Lab color space.
-The Lab channels of the target image are then normalized using the mean and standard deviation of the source image, followed by the conversion of the target image back to the RGB color space.\\
+The color correction process leverages the Lab color space to match the color statistics of the two images.
+It begins with converting both images to the Lab color space.
+Then, the Lab channels of the target image are adjusted by normalizing them according to the mean and standard deviation of the source image.
+Finally, the target image is converted back to the RGB color space, ensuring that the colors of the generated face closely match those of the original source image.

 Once the trajectory is identified, we move along it for a specified number of steps, checking the rotation after each iteration.
 If the generated image does not show the expected rotation, we try to dynamically increase the number of steps.